-A Deletion encapsulates an operation that will delete all columns matching the specified timestamp and predicate.
+A Deletion encapsulates an operation that will delete all columns less than the specified timestamp and matching the predicate.
 If super_column is specified, the Deletion will operate on columns within the SuperColumn - otherwise it will operate on columns in the top-level of the key.

-Attribute Туре Default Required Description timestamp i64 n/a Y The timestamp of the column(s) to be deleted. super_column binary n/a N The super column to delete the column(s) from. predicate SlicePredicate n/a N A predicate to match the column(s) to be deleted from the key/super column.
+Attribute Type Default Required Description timestamp i64 n/a Υ The timestamp of the delete operation. super_column binary n/a N The super column to delete the column(s) from. predicate SlicePredicate n/a N A predicate to match the column(s) to be deleted from the key/super column.